mbakunas/Azure-HubSpoke/README.md

 * Medium security configures three NSG rules on all subnets:
   * Allow intra-subnet traffic
-  * Allow inbund RDP from the JumpHosts subnet (if that subnet is deployed)
+  * Allow inbound RDP from the JumpHosts subnet (if that subnet is deployed)
   * Deny inbound traffic from VirtualNetwork
 * High security does not deploy the NSG rule that allows intra-subnet traffic
 * Both Medium and High security deploy the following NSG rules: